Involves sustained activity requiring a reasonable level of fitness and endurance.

 We leave Kampot behind this morning and make the three-hour drive to Sihanoukville, where we board a ferry across turquoise waters to the idyllic island of Koh Rong Sanloem.
 The moment you step off the boat, you'll feel the slower pace of island life - no cars, just sandy paths, swaying palms, and the sound of the sea.
 After settling into our hotel, there's time to relax and soak in the island's beauty.

-Later in the afternoon, we'll take a gentle walk - about 30 to 40 minutes across the island's jungle paths - to reach the legendary Lazy Beach, famous for its golden sand, calm waters, and one of the best sunsets in Cambodia.
+Later in the afternoon, we'll take a walk - about 30 to 40 minutes across the island's jungle paths - to reach the legendary Lazy Beach, famous for its golden sand, calm waters, and one of the best sunsets in Cambodia.
 As the sun dips into the Gulf of Thailand, the sky turns shades of orange and pink, casting a magical glow over the beach.

 In the evening, there's an optional boat trip to experience one of nature's most extraordinary spectacles: swimming among bioluminescent plankton.
 As you move through the water, millions of tiny organisms light up, creating a shimmering, star-like effect all around you.
 This phenomenon is seasonal, not always available and depends on the phase of the moon, with darker nights offering the most dazzling displays.